patrickbucher/learning-rust/diary.md

 # Day 14 (2024-04-07)

 I re-read the entire chapter 11 and made some examples alongside.
 From now on, I'll write tests for the exercises where appropriate.
+I also did a couple of exercises, which are quite repetitive on one hand, but help me building muscle memory on the other hand.

 # Day 13 (2024-04-06)